 AIM

-To analyze the distribution and drug resistance of the bacteria, providing the prerequisite for use of antibiotics in emergency patients.
+To analyse the distribution and drug resistance of the bacteria, providing the prerequisite for use of antibiotics in emergency patients.

 METHODS

 A total of 2048 emergency patients from 2013 to 2017 were enrolled.
 Their clinical examination specimens were collected, followed by isolation of bacteria.
-The bacterial identification and drug susceptibility testing were carried out.
+Bacterial identification and drug susceptibility testing were conducted.

 RESULTS

 A total of 3387 pathogens were isolated.
 The top six pathogens were Acinetobacter baumannii (660 strains), Staphylococcus aureus (436 strains), Klebsiella pneumoniae (347 strains), Pseudomonas aeruginosa (338 strains), Escherichia coli (237 strains), and Candida albicans (207 strains).
-The isolation rates of these pathogens decreased year by year except Klebsiella pneumoniae, which increased from 7.1% to 12.1%.
-Acinetobacter baumannii is a widely-resistant strain, with multiple resistances to imipenem, ciprofloxacin, minocycline and tigecycline.
-The Staphylococcus aureus had high resistance rates to levofloxacin, penicillin G, and tetracycline.
-But the susceptibility of it to vancomycin and tigecycline were 100%.
-Klebsiella pneumoniae had high resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
-The resistance rates of Pseudomonas aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance rate to amikacin below 10%.
-Besides, Escherichia coli had high resistance rates to ciprofloxacin and cefoperazone/sulbactam and low resistance rates to imipenem, amikacin, and tigecycline.
+The isolation rates of these pathogens decreased each year except K. pneumoniae, which increased from 7.1% to 12.1%.
+A. baumannii is a widely resistant strain with multiple resistance to imipenem, ciprofloxacin, minocycline, and tigecycline.
+S. aureus had high resistance rates to levofloxacin, penicillin G, and tetracycline, but its susceptibility to vancomycin and tigecycline was 100%.
+K. pneumoniae had high resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
+The resistance rates of P. aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance rate to amikacin below 10%.
+E. coli had high resistance rates to ciprofloxacin and cefoperazone/sulbactam and low resistance rates to imipenem, amikacin, and tigecycline.

 CONCLUSION

-The pathogenic bacteria isolated from the emergency patients were mainly Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans.
-The detection rates of drug-resistant bacteria were high, with different bacteria having multiple drug resistances to commonly used antimicrobial agents, guiding the rational use of drugs and reducing the production of multidrug-resistant bacteria.
+The pathogenic bacteria isolated from the emergency patients were mainly A. baumannii, S. aureus, K. pneumoniae, P. aeruginosa, E. coli, and C. albicans.
+The detection rates of drug-resistant bacteria were high, with different bacteria having multiple drug resistance to commonly used antimicrobial agents, guiding the rational use of drugs and reducing the production of multidrug-resistant bacteria.

 Key words: Distribution; Drug resistance; Bacteria; Emergency department